 It also has a larger diaphragm, which results in greater off-axis coloration.
-And while that can be a bad thing…in this case, it only adds more character.
+And while that can be a bad thing…in this case, with good microphone positioning, it only adds more character.

-And just like the SM57 the Sennheiser MD421 is so-versatile that most engineers say it’s a must-have tool in their arsenal, whether they record electric guitar or NOT.
+And just like the SM57, the MD421 is so-versatile that most engineers say it’s a must-have tool in their arsenal anyway, whether they record electric guitar or NOT.

 Do a Google search for electric guitar mics, and the Sennheiser e609 is likely the first name you’ll see.

-The e609 takes the exact opposite approach, with a design created specifically for the sole purpose of recording electric guitar.
+The e609 takes the exact opposite approach, with a specialty design created for the sole purpose of being an electric guitar microphone.

 Now here’s why it’s so unique: